 Cooler Master MasterBox Q300L

-A great entry-level mATX sized case.
+A great mATX case with ample airflow options.
 Features a large tempered glass side panel, multiple USB connections, and comes with 1x 120mm fan.

-A good entry-level AM4 socket, B450 chipset, mATX motherboard (supports AMD Ryzen).
-Features 4x SATA data, 6x USB ports, basic onboard audio, and 4x DIMM slots for DDR4 RAM.
+A great AM4 socket, B550 chipset, mATX motherboard to support the 5th gen Ryzen CPUs.
+Features 4x SATA data ports, 6x USB ports, onboard 7.1 audio, and 4x DIMM slots for DDR4 RAM.

 Comes with a CPU cooler